bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Routes

 You should create a URL to provide shipping quotes on your API.
 This is the URL used to check the available shipping rates.
 The second URL (optional) checks the merchant’s connection settings are valid.
-It can perform any checks necssary to do so such as looking up credentials in your database or calling a downstream service to verify them.
+It can perform any checks necessary to do so such as looking up credentials in your database or calling a downstream service to verify them.

 ### Requests and Responses